geek-cookbook/geek-cookbook/manuscript/recipies/autopirate.md

 ````

 !!! note
     NZBGet uses a 401 header to prompt for authentication.
 When you use OAuth2_proxy, this seems to break.
-Since we trust OAuth to authenticate us, we can just disable NZGet's own authentication, by changing AddPassword to null in nzbget.conf (i.e. ```AddPassword=```)
+Since we trust OAuth to authenticate us, we can just disable NZGet's own authentication, by changing ControlPassword to null in nzbget.conf (i.e. ```ControlPassword=```)

 #### Lazy Librarian